 You can do some work along the trail while looking to make camp, focusing on finding what looks to be your optimal site with plenty of help in anchoring available, like exposed roots, rocks, and available wood.

 Additionally, shelter selection matters as the desert is a perfect place to have a fully freestanding or semi-freestanding tent versus a trekking pole tent, as you need almost no stakes.

 You must be picky in your campsite selection when you know you will be on the sand.
 You want to find a spot with as many resources to help you as possible.

-You want your site to have many solid heavy rocks, exposed roots, extra sticks, and trees as they can all be used to help provide hard, quality anchoring.
+You want your site to have many solid, heavy rocks, exposed roots, extra sticks, and trees as they can all help provide hard, quality anchoring.

 Additionally, you want to ensure your tent site is well away from any washes or depressions, as they can quickly flood and drag your entire campsite away in minutes if it rains.

-If you are going to be on the sand for a long stretch, like the beginning of the PCT and CDT when heading NOBO, then starting with a freestanding shelter and swapping out to another tent later may be your best strategy.
+If you are on the sand for a long stretch, like the beginning of the PCT and CDT when heading NOBO, starting with a freestanding shelter and swapping out to another tent later may be your best strategy.

 A more traditional freestanding tent will let you quickly set up, take down, and move camp easily, allowing you to find the perfect site each night without the hassle of a trekking pole tent.